-These are all glimpses of the first signs of spring - yawning and stretching out, shaking off the blankets of winter's darkness.
+The days are slowly drawing out, and we are starting to see glimpses of the first signs of spring - yawning and stretching out, shaking off the blankets of winter's darkness.
+Imbolc is here.

 Imbolc (pronounced 'im-olk' - the b is soft) comes from an Irish word meaning 'in the belly' and translates throughout nature - the sense that earth is reawakening, new life is stirring, brown turns to green again.
 It traditionally ties in with the start of lambing season known as oimelc - 'ewe's milk', here it will flow again and mark the beginning of fresh food from the land.